North American Vexillological Association: Publications

-In addition to "Good" Flag, "Bad" Flag and its surveys, NAVA publishes Raven: A Journal of Vexillology, an annual peer-reviewed journal and Vexillum, a quarterly magazine (combining the previous Flag Research Quarterly and NAVA News).
+In addition to "Good" Flag, "Bad" Flag and its surveys (NAVA 2001 Survey, NAVA 2004 Survey, and the NAVA 2022 Survey), NAVA publishes Raven: A Journal of Vexillology, an annual peer-reviewed journal and Vexillum, a quarterly magazine (combining the previous Flag Research Quarterly and NAVA News).
 They cover vexillological topics and inter-disciplinary discussion as well as the Association's proceedings and other vexillological news.
 NAVA also maintains an archive of case studies of their involvement in the redesign process of flags for cities and states across North America.